Updated on September 13th, 2022

 If resources are scarce, bees may cease certain activities (like comb production) and deplete their food stores below acceptable levels.
 Supplementing a colony’s diet may not only preserve existing stores but add to them.

-New colonies, especially those started with bee packages, greatly benefit from feeding.
+New colonies, especially those that started with bee packages, greatly benefit from feeding.
 Bees expend enormous energy building comb for brood and food storage.
-Giving them a nutritional boost can accelerate the process and grow the colony faster.
+Giving the new colony a nutritional boost can accelerate the process and grow the colony faster.
 Extra protein stimulates brood rearing.